EmilyRaventos/Interactive-Gallery/README.md

 - CSS
 - JavaScript

   JavaScript is a widely used programming language.
 It frequently goes hand in hand with HTML and CSS for front-end development and is commonly used specifically to make features interactive.
+It is also useful when working with a server and databases.

 # Useful Websites
 - w3schools (https://www.w3schools.com/js/)
 - codecademy (https://www.codecademy.com/courses/introduction-to-javascript/lessons/introduction-to-javascript/exercises/types)